adhiluphanna/deliciousrecipeh/content/post/22-recipe-of-quick-bacon-salmon-and-mushroom-creamy-and-amp-soy-sauce-pasta.md

 1. Prepare 1/4 sheet seaweed

 This easy creamy balsamic chicken bacon mushroom pasta is loaded with flavor!
-A fabulous mushroom recipe prepared with butter, garlic, bacon &amp; cream.
-You&#39;ll love this quick &amp; easy side dish that&#39;s also low-carb and Keto.
+A fabulous mushroom recipe prepared with butter, garlic, bacon & cream.
+You&#39;ll love this quick & easy side dish that&#39;s also low-carb and Keto.
 Garlic mushrooms cooked in a creamy butter sauce are absolutely spectacular.

 <!--inarticleads2-->

-##### Steps to make Bacon, salmon and mushroom creamy &amp; soy sauce pasta:
+##### Steps to make Bacon, salmon and mushroom creamy & soy sauce pasta:

 1. Cook pasta al dente in a large pot with salted water.
 Save 1/4 cup of pasta water.
 1. Cut the stem of enoki and maitake.
 Tear them apart small.